MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/tutorial-global-distribution.md

 ---
-title: 'Tutorial: Azure Cosmos DB global distribution tutorial for the API for NoSQL'
+title: Configure Azure Cosmos DB global distribution
+titleSuffix: Azure Cosmos DB for NoSQL
-description: 'Tutorial: Learn how to set up Azure Cosmos DB global distribution using the API for NoSQL with .NET, Java, Python and various other SDKs'
+description: Learn how to set up Azure Cosmos DB global distribution using the API for NoSQL with .NET, Java, Python and various other SDKs
 author: markjbrown
 ms.author: mjbrown
 ms.service: azure-cosmos-db
 ms.subservice: nosql
 ms.topic: tutorial
-ms.date: 04/03/2022
+ms.date: 10/03/2024
 ms.custom: devx-track-python, devx-track-js, devx-track-csharp, devx-track-dotnet, devx-track-extended-java
 ---

-# Tutorial: Set up Azure Cosmos DB global distribution using the API for NoSQL
+# Tutorial: Set up global distribution using Azure Cosmos DB for NoSQL

 [!INCLUDE[NoSQL](../includes/appliesto-nosql.md)]

 In this article, we show how to use the Azure portal to set up Azure Cosmos DB global distribution and then connect using the API for NoSQL.

 This article covers the following tasks:

 > [!div class="checklist"]
 > * Configure global distribution using the Azure portal
 > * Configure global distribution using the [API for NoSQLs](../introduction.md)

-<a id="portal"></a>
 [!INCLUDE [cosmos-db-tutorial-global-distribution-portal](../includes/cosmos-db-tutorial-global-distribution-portal.md)]

 ## <a id="preferred-locations"></a> Connecting to a preferred region using the API for NoSQL